loheesong/leave/README.md

 # Leave Management App
 Leave management app is a django application that helps employees and managers manage their leaves.
+This project was the capstone for CS50 Web Programming with Python and Javascript.

 ## Features